 Quimbaya Gold Museum

 One of the most beautiful museums you’ll ever see, the Museo del Oro Quimbaya has an impressive array of ancient gold and silver believed to have supernatural powers.
-Learn about local culture and the history of Armenia.
+Learn about local culture and the history of the department of Quindio.

 The museum has English-translation information cards, so you can follow along even if you’re still working on getting your Spanish up to speed.
 The museum also has a children’s area, a library, and galleries for temporary exhibitions.

 Valle de Cocora

 Just a one-hour drive from Armenia lies the magical Valle de Cocora.
 Dotted with giant wax palms, the valley offers various excursions for all types of travelers.
 Take a short walk directly to the hilariously tall trees to get your picture, or opt for a more strenuous route.
 The “long way” is a four to five-hour counterclockwise route that takes you through a cloud forest, over makeshift bridges, and to a hummingbird sanctuary where you can order refreshments (such as coffee with a piece of cheese).

 The weather can be somewhat unpredictable.
 Your best bet for sunny weather is to go early in the morning.
 Being an early bird gives you the chance of watching the sunrise reflecting off the walls of the valley for a surreal experience.
 Plus, you’ll have the palms to yourself before most of the tourists start their days.
 The best months to visit are January or July.